awarenessxz/react-micro-frontend/README.md

 ### Shared Component Library

 Some key benefits of a shared component library
-- **Reusability** - teams will be much more aware of whats available instead of re-creating their own components
+- **Reusability** - teams will be much more aware of what's available instead of re-creating their own components
 - **Collaborate Efficiently** - Easier to work with designers / across teams with platforms like **Storybook** or **Bit.dev**
 - More consistent UI